-Or you could take the metro Line A to the Hospital metro station and Museo Casa Gardeliana is located a minimum fare 5,500-peso taxi ride from this metro station.
+Or you could take the metro Line A to the Hospital metro station and Museo Casa Gardeliana is located a minimum fare 5,600-peso taxi ride from this metro station.

-In addition, some taxi or Uber drivers in Medellín will know where Museo Casa Gardeliana in Manrique is located.
+In addition, some taxi drivers in Medellín will know where Museo Casa Gardeliana in Manrique is located.
 If not, give the driver the museum address below.

 In addition, it’s normally pretty easy to catch a taxi in the street in front of the museum.